 What the Science Actually Shows (And Doesn't)

 Clinical studies on peptides show they can improve skin firmness, reduce fine line depth, and support barrier function when used consistently over several months.
-A 2019 randomized controlled trial found that topical peptides significantly improved wrinkle depth and skin elasticity compared to placebo.
+A 12-week double-blind, placebo-controlled randomized trial found that topical palmitoyl pentapeptide significantly reduced wrinkles and fine lines compared to placebo.

 But here's what the studies also show: peptides work slowly.
 You're looking at 8 to 12 weeks minimum before you see visible changes.
 They work best for early to moderate signs of aging, not deep wrinkles or severe laxity.
 And they work significantly better when combined with other proven actives like retinoids, antioxidants, and barrier-supporting ingredients.